wzpan/hexo-theme-freemind/README.md

 * **Bootstrap** - get the power of Twitter Bootstrap with minimal hassle;
 * **2 columns layout** - the most traditional and comfortable blog layout;
-* **Tag plugins** - luxuriant Bootstrap tag plugins, provided by [hexo-tag-bootstrap](https://github.com/wzpan/hexo-tag-bootstrap), including:
+* **Tag plugins** - luxuriant Bootstrap tag plugins, provided by my another project [hexo-tag-bootstrap](https://github.com/wzpan/hexo-tag-bootstrap), including:
   - textcolor - a paragraph of text with specified color;
   - button - a button with target links, text and specified color;
   - label - a label with text and specified color;
   - badge - a badge with text;
   - alert - alert messages with text and specified color;
-* **Local Search Engine** - a build-in local search engine, with the help of [hexo-generator-search](https://github.com/paichyperiondev/hexo-generator-search).
+* **Local Search Engine** - a build-in local search engine, with the help of my another project [hexo-generator-search](https://github.com/paichyperiondev/hexo-generator-search).
 * **Color Themes** - luxuriant Bootswatch color themes for choice;
-* **Pin to top** - able to pin any article to the top of the first index page.
+* **Pin to top** - able to pin any article to the top of the first index page;
+* **Built-in Comment System** - a comment system based on my another project [comment.js](https://github.com/wzpan/comment.js).

 ![color themes](http://wzpan.github.io/hexo-theme-freemind/images/color-themes.gif)